 Nevertheless, women’s history is an essential topic and we activists have a responsibility to see that the media covers it with the depth and respect it deserves.
 If we let the world forget the achievements of our foremothers, we are not going to have much of a feminist movement in the future.
 Most women are not going to sign up for a movement that implies, “Your sacrifices will be forgotten.”

 It’s going to take a while for Alice Paul’s statement about August 26th to come true.
-And yet, hqdefaultthere were a few signs of hope this year.
+And yet, there were a few signs of hope this year.
 Aol.com got it right when they called Women’s Equality Day “a time to honor and inspire” and posted Ginny Barnes’ powerful Vanity Fair video, My First March, a short drama about a woman preparing for her first suffrage march.
 The acclaimed British film, Suffragette, is scheduled for American release in October.
 And online activists scored a victory when the National Dog Day leaders moved their celebration from August 26th to August 31st because of all the protests.

 But the most brilliant sign of hope came from the French group, Osez le Féminisme (Dare to be Feminist).
-On a day that is not an official French holiday, they changed all the street names in the île de la Cité in Paris to celebrate great women, including the paris-feministfeminists Simone de Beauvoir and Audre Lorde.
+On a day that is not an official French holiday, they changed all the street names in the île de la Cité in Paris to celebrate great women, including the feminists Simone de Beauvoir and Audre Lorde.
 I don’t know if Osez le Féminisme had Women’s Equality Day in mind when they changed the street names.
 Nevertheless, they did a great job of showing us how to celebrate our holiday.

 Some activists are telling me to be patient because there are plans for a great extravaganza in 2020.
 However, Alice Paul can not wait that long and neither can I. We’re not expecting an big anniversary bash every single year.
 We just want recognition and respect, along with a commitment to continue doing feminist activism and assurance that activists’ sacrifices will not be forgotten.
 If our country really believes in “equality and justice for all” and if women really value the hard-earned achievements of their foremothers, we will start coming closer to fulfilling Alice Paul’s dream about August 26th.
 And we won’t have to wait until 2020.